 Current Wayne E Meyer

-USS Wayne E Meyer (DDG 108) was laid down on 18 May 2007, christened in a ceremony at Bath Iron Works on October 18, 2008 and commissioned October 10 2009 during a 1 p.m. ceremony at Penn's Landing, Philadelphia.
+USS Wayne E. Meyer (DDG 108) was laid down on 18 May 2007, christened in a ceremony at Bath Iron Works on October 18, 2008 and commissioned on October 10 2009 during a ceremony at Penn's Landing, Philadelphia.
 USS Wayne E. Meyer arrived at her homeport in San Diego, CA on 4 December 2009.

-In February 2012 USS Wayne E. Meyer returned to homeport after a seven-month deployment in the U.S. 5th and 7th Fleet AoR.
-In June the guided-missile destroyer returned to San Diego after conducting sea trials, completing the 10-week Selected Restricted Availability (SRA).
-Wayne E Meyer was underway for local operations in August 14 and also participated in the 16th annual L.A.
-Navy Days.
+In February 2012 USS Wayne E. Meyer returned to homeport after her seven-month deployment in the 5th and 7th Fleet Areas of Responsibility.
+In June 2012, the guided-missile destroyer returned to San Diego after conducting sea trials, completing a 10-week Selected Restricted Availability (SRA).